 I get a lot of questions regarding how one can change their voice like I do and how to strengthen accents.
 I’m sure there is a more technical way to learn this.
 After all, the voice acting and voice-over industry have standards in place.

 However, I can only share what I know.
 I really wish I had an easy method that would enable you to crank out as many hilarious voices hidden inside your soul and brain.
 Sadly, I only have one piece of advice.
 It might be kind of lame, but absolutely necessary: Listen and Practice!

 Yep, that’s the key - practice a lot and very often.
 Test out new voices with your friends, record yourself, and play it back.
 Get used to hearing the sound of your voice and tweak it along the way.

 I’ve been doing this for a few years, and you can see how my characters flesh out as my voices become more steady (check out my older Indian 7-11 pranks).
 This was all with practice and strengthening.
 I didn’t perfect my characters’ voices overnight.
 They all matured over time.

-However, if you are still looking for voice acting tips and other practice techniques, here are a few!
+However, if you are still looking for voice acting tips and other practice techniques to become a prank call master, here are a few!

 Learn To Listen!

 If you want to fool people into thinking you’re somebody else, you need to take on another voice.
 Listen to other people you hear in your everyday life.
 Absorb their different accents, inflections, and mannerisms.
 A person’s voice is as unique as their history and background.
 By doing this, you can slowly expand your range.
 Who knows, you might even match a professional’s repertoire.

 If you are working on an existing voice, this tip is still helpful.
 When you pay close attention to how other people speak, you can learn from it and integrate it into your own performance.